-- You should ensure that steps are taken to avoid people needing to unduly raise their voices to each other.
-This includes, but is not limited to, refraining from playing music or broadcasts that may encourage shouting, including if played at a volume that makes normal conversation difficult.
-This is because of the potential for increased risk of transmission, particularly from aerosol transmission.
-We will develop further guidance, based on scientific evidence, to enable these activities as soon as possible. - Finally, if people must work face-to-face for a sustained period with more than a small group of fixed partners, then you will need to assess whether the activity can safely go ahead.
-No one is obliged to work in an unsafe work environment. - In your assessment you should have particular regard to whether the people doing the work are especially vulnerable to COVID-19.
+- Finally, if people must work face-to-face for a sustained period with more than a small group of fixed partners, then you will need to assess whether the activity can safely go ahead.
+No one is obliged to work in an unsafe work environment - In your assessment you should have particular regard to whether the people doing the work are especially vulnerable to COVID-19.

 It is against the law to gather in groups of more than 30 people in private homes (including gardens and other outdoor spaces).
 Businesses following COVID-19 Secure guidelines can host groups of more than 30 people indoors.
-For events in public outdoor spaces that are organised by businesses, charitable or political organisations, and public bodies, businesses can host more than 30 people provided they take reasonable steps to mitigate the risk of transmission, in line with COVID-19 Secure guidance and including completion of a risk assessment.
+Events in public outdoor spaces that are organised by businesses, charitable or political organisations, and public bodies, can host more than 30 people provided they take reasonable steps to mitigate the risk of transmission, in line with COVID-19 Secure guidance and including completion of a risk assessment.
 Any other gathering in an outdoor space must not be any larger than 30 people.